 The authorized share capital of the Company consists of unlimited common shares without par value.
 All issued common shares are fully paid.
-As March 31, 2020 and as at the MD&A Date, there were 78,739,802 common shares issued and outstanding.
+As at the MD&A Date, there were 79,662,965 common shares issued and outstanding.

 Stock options